 Just be sure to get a second opinion.
 Our noses get adjusted to a fragrance pretty quickly, making it difficult for us to judge our own scent.
 Ask a friend to help you evaluate your perfume, and tell him or her to be brutal.
 If you stink, it's better to find out now.

-For more information on fragrances and skin chemistry, check out the links on the next page.
+For more information on fragrances and skin chemistry, check out the links below.